espocrm/documentation/docs/administration/server-configuration.md

 ## Required permissions for Unix-based systems

 **Note**: In most cases permissions are set properly after extracting EspoCRM instance from a zip package.
-You need only to set owneship.
+You need only to set ownership.

 ### Permissions